 The apostolic visits of His Holiness to India; in 1982, 2002, 2004 and 2008, and to the various Archdioceses in the Middle East, Americas and Europe have been most successful.
 It was during the 2004 apostolic visit, the Holy father consecrated the new headquarters of the Church in India in co-operation with His Beatitude the Catholicos and the Metropolitans.

 On July 26th 2002, His Holiness installed Mor Dionysius Thomas, the president of the Episcopal Synod of Indian Church, as the Catholicos of India with the title Baselios Thomas-I. This was an historic moment for the Church in India.
 The new Catholicos was consecrated as the immediate successor to the late Mor Baselios Paulose-II who led the enthronement ceremony of His Holiness in 1980.
-Now the Holy Synod of the Universal Syrian Orthodox Church consists of 71 prelates besides His Holiness the Patriarch and His Beatitude the Catholicos, of which 50 high-priests were ordained by our Patriarch Moran Mor Ignatius Zakka-I Iwas.
+At the time when the His Holiness passed awat, the Holy Synod of the Universal Syrian Orthodox Church consisted of 70 prelates besides His Holiness the Patriarch and His Beatitude the Catholicos, of which 49 high-priests were ordained by our Patriarch Moran Mor Ignatius Zakka-I Iwas.
 His Holiness has altogether ordained 58 Metropolitans (Archbishops) and 1 bishop in the last 33 years of Patriarchal See.

 Biography compiled by John Philip Kottaparambil